People Don’t Still Lie on a Couch, Do They?

 - There isn’t a "right" way to use the couch.
 It’s a different experience for each patient.

-- The couch can allow for levels of honesty that can refresh your life.
+- The couch can allow for levels of honesty that can refresh a patient's life.

 - The couch can facilitate self-acceptance and reduce inhibitions.

-- The couch can be a place of freedom to discover deeper aspects of your pains and passions.
+- The couch can be a place of freedom to discover deeper aspects of one's pains and passions.

-If you find yourself holding back honest thoughts from your therapist, if you feel stuck, or if you are seeking to unlock unconscious motivations, perhaps lying back on the couch is just what you need.
+If patients or their therapists find that a patient is holding back honest thoughts, if they feel stuck, or if they are seeking to unlock unconscious motivations, perhaps lying back on the couch is just what is needed.